Owen-Dechow/inbreeding-python/README.md

 # inbreeding-python
-Inbreeding Coefficient Calculator For Pedigrees
+Inbreeding Coefficient Calculator for Pedigrees in Python

 ## How to use

-### 1. Create a python dictionary containing the pedigree.
+### 1. Create a python dictionary containing a pedigree.
 ```python
 # Pedigree example with 0.25 inbreeding coefficient (25%)
 pedigree = {